 When you’re short on space, square foot gardening is the answer!
-I’ve recently started planting my garden using the square foot gardening method instead of traditional rows, and I couldn’t be happier with the results!
+I started planting my garden using the square foot gardening method instead of traditional rows in 2019, and I couldn’t be happier with the results!

 But how do you start a square foot garden?
 And is it complicated?

-In this post I’ll go over everything you need to know and what I do to make square foot gardening spacing practically fool-proof.
+In this post, I’ll go over everything you need to know and what I do to make plant spacing for a square foot garden practically fool-proof.

 This post contains affiliate links, which means that I earn a small commission if you purchase something at no extra cost to you.
 You can read more about it in my privacy policy.
 Thanks for supporting Shifting Roots!